 Primary markets may be thought of as being synonymous with an Initial Public Offering (IPO).
 Simply put, an IPO occurs when a private company sells stocks to the public for the first time.
 The secondary markets are usually what people refer to when they talk about the stock markets.

 Companies offer their shares in the market to raise money to fulfill their various goals such as company expansion, purchase of new machinery, etc. The money spent by the shareholders will be used to build the company’s business.

-One of the obvious benefits is that they allow firms/corporations to secure long term finance that will allow them to undertake new projects and grow.
-The bigger benefits however accrue to investors, who can participate in the growth of these companies by investing in their shares.
+One of the obvious benefits is that they allow firms/corporations to secure long-term finance that will allow them to undertake new projects and grow.
+The bigger benefits, however, accrue to investor who can participate in the growth of these companies by investing in their shares.